saucelabs/sauce-docs/docs/basics/integrations/appdome.md

 id: appdome
 title: Appdome Integration
 sidebar_label: Appdome
-description: Learn how to test Appdome-secured Android & iOS Apps Using SauceLabs automation test platform for DevSecOps.
+description: Test Appdome-secured Android and iOS Apps Using SauceLabs automation test platform for DevSecOps.
 keywords:
  - devsecops
  - security
  - automated-testing
  - mobile
  - mobile-native
  - how-to
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Testing Secured Android & iOS Apps Using Appdome

-Learn how to test Appdome-secured Android & iOS Apps Using SauceLabs automation test platform for DevSecOps.
-Appdome works with all leading mobile automation testing solutions to help customers achieve comprehensive mobile app security at DevSecOps speed and agility, all within the app’s existing application lifecycle.
+Learn how to test Appdome-secured Android and iOS Apps Using SauceLabs automation test platform for DevSecOps.
+Appdome works with all leading mobile automation testing solutions to help you achieve comprehensive mobile app security at DevSecOps speed and agility, all within the app’s existing application lifecycle.

 ## How to Test Appdome-secured Android Apps using SauceLabs